RikudouSage/FirefoxTravoltaMemePatch/README.md

 If this is too technical for you, just [download Firefox installer](https://www.mozilla.org/firefox/download/thanks/) and install it (you don't need to uninstall it first and your data won't be deleted).

+## Technical details

+> This section is only if you're interested in how it works, you don't need to read it if you just want to use it.

+Pretty much all content of Firefox (including its error pages) is in a zip archive `omni.ja` inside the `{FirefoxDir}\browser\` folder.

+The installer does this, step by step:

+1. Copies the [image](travolta.webp) and programs for zipping and unzipping into a temporary directory
+2. Finds the directory where your Firefox is installed and asks you for confirmation
+3. Copies the `omni.ja` archive to temporary directory
+4. Extracts the archive
+5. Copies the confused Travolta image into the extracted archive directory and modifies html and css files that correspond to the error page
+    - `chrome\browser\skin\classic\browser\aboutNetError.css` contains the CSS
+    - `chrome\browser\content\browser\aboutNetError.xhtml` contains the HTML
+6. Compresses the uncompressed archive according to [documentation](https://developer.mozilla.org/en-US/docs/Mozilla/About_omni.ja_(formerly_omni.jar))
+7. Copies the original `omni.ja` to `omni.ja.backup`
+    - If the file `omni.ja.backup` already exists it first renames it to `omni.ja.backup.{currentDate}`.
+8. Copies the patched `omni.ja` file into Firefox directory
+9. ???
+10. Profit